beautifulnature/nagLogseq/pages/vim.md

 - `{` - navigate to previous paragraph
 - `]]` - navigate to end of file
 - `[[` - navigate to starting of file
+- >> - to move the text to right
+- << - to move the text to left
+- shiftwidth
+	- :set shiftwidht?
+	- :set tabstop?
+	- :set expandtab?
+- >i{ - to move text in brackets to the right
 - copy - `y` followed by noun like `w` - word, `)` - line, regular expression
 - `yy` copy the line
 - paste (put) - `p`